godaddy/node-priam/MIGRATION.md

 ### Node Requirements

-This version of `priam` requires node 10.17 or above (but not version 11 which has a strange compatibility break).
+This version of `priam` requires node 10.17 or 12.3 and above (not version 11 which has a strange compatibility break).

 ### Config Setting Updates